- Revolver Philosophies

 - Mid-Size Revolvers

-- Large Magnum Revolvers
+- Large Frame Revolvers

-- Ammunition For Full-Size and Magnum Revolvers
+- Ammunition Essential for Mid-Size and Large Frame Revolvers

 Revolvers are generally easy to learn to operate, and are good entry-level weapon to learn self-defense with.
 They are generally not finicky with the type of ammunition they will shoot.
 When properly maintained they are very reliable.
 They usually only hold from five to seven rounds of ammunition.